BillyBrinks/DCCRoller/README.md

 5: Rolls for character occupation

-6: Follows all associated rules in rolling for occupation (rolls for what type of farmer if occupation = farmer, rolls for species of animal if farmer, rolls for contents of pushcart in the 1/100 event a pushcart is rolled).
+6: Follows all associated rules in rolling for occupation (rolls for what type of farmer if occupation = farmer, rolls for species of animal if farmer, rolls for contents of pushcart in the 1/100 event a Wainright is rolled).

 7: Rolls for random equipment